chromium/chromium/docs/security/rule-of-2.md

 currently use them in high-privilege processes like the browser).
 One can imagine Swift on iOS or Kotlin on Android, too, although they are not currently used in Chromium.
-(Some of us on Security Team aspire to get more of Chromium in safer languages, but that's a long-term, heavy lift.)
+(Some of us on Security Team aspire to get more of Chromium in safer languages, and you may be able to [help with our experiments](rust-toolchain.md).)

 For an example of image processing, we have the pure-Java class [BaseGifImage](https://cs.chromium.org/chromium/src/third_party/gif_player/src/jp/tomorrowkey/android/gifplayer/BaseGifImage.java?rcl=27febd503d1bab047d73df26db83184fff8d6620&l=27).